oslabs-beta/MediQL/README.md

 );
 ```

+5. Make sure your GraphQL project's server/client are running on a PORT that is not localhost:3000 or localhost:8080 as the integrated development environment (IDE) will be using those ports.

 6. Now, start up your GraphQL project server and head over to http://localhost:8080/ on your browser.

 7. Input your GraphQL project's server PORT# and get those queries in!